How many Pitch Slots are available?

 Can my spouse come to hear me pitch if they don't have a badge?

-If I buy a Lone Star badge or Weekend badge when do I Pitch?
+If I buy a Weekend badge when do I Pitch?

 What if I need to make a last minute change to my Pitch Slot?